 Raven appeared in the Teen Titans animated series, voiced by Tara Strong and the continuation Teen Titans Go! comic, as a member of the team.
 She is drawn with gray skin and is very distant to her teammates but later on, she starts to open up towards them.
 Some of Raven's most important stories like " Terror of Trigon", is based on the Trigon plot from the original New Teen Titans series.

 Unlike her comic counterpart, the animated version of Raven relies on the ability of telekinesis, the ability to move inanimate objects with only one's mind.
 Ranging from being able to move smaller items such as books too, while under stress, being able to move two multi-story buildings at once.

 Also, she is portrayed as an experienced mage as her room contains many mystic books and ingredients, this became even more prominent when the dragon Malchior added his own dark knowledge and collection of books to hers, however, she had difficulty controlling these new spells.

 The animated version of Raven often says the phrase "Azarath Metrion Zinthos" to help her meditate or use her powers.
 In the episode "Nevermore", Beast Boy and Cyborg encounter personified aspects of Raven, which she kept separate from her whole self, within her subconscious.
-Each aspect is represented as wearing a different colored robe; the aspect called The Rage (which has a red robe and the four eyes like her father is the one aspect Raven has the hardest struggle against and which she despises most.
+Each aspect is represented as wearing a different colored robe; the aspect called The Rage (which has a red robe and the four eyes like her father are the one aspect Raven has the hardest struggle against and which she despises most.
 On occasion, when she draws on her full emotional power, her robe changes from black and blue to pure white ("Nevermore", "Spellbound" & "The End").